vedants254/SEM-task/README.md

 # SEM Keyword research tool

-## NOTE : You need to manually solve captcha in browser as its protected with reCaptcha.
+## NOTE : You need to manually click and process the captcha in (Only Chrome supported for testing ) as its protected with reCaptcha.
 Scrapping will be automatically done within couple of seconds according to used WordStream's page structure.
 For additional help, I have attached a video run of this task.
 Check it out here:
 ## Quick Start

 1. **Install Dependencies**